Sondeluz/bmOS_client/README.md

  # bmOS_client

- bmOS_client is an executable in charge of receiving and parsing JSON input from stdin and sending intents with enough confidence (>0.6) to the address and port provided (to bmOS_server)
+ bmOS_client is an executable in charge of receiving and parsing JSON input from stdin and sending intents with enough confidence (>0.6) to the address and port provided (to bmOS_server).
+This is part of the software required to run my custom BMO-Boy.
+Images and a blog post are coming soon.

  ## Expected input
  bmOS_client expects JSON strings with the format specified [here](http://voice2json.org/formats.html), and looks for the intent's name and confidence, sending it if the confidence's enough.